 Your doctor may suggest you shave the beard if beard grafts are used.
 You should apply sunscreen on the beard donor region and take sun protection for a month to avoid pigmentation.

 From day 4 to 14:

 Your doctor may suggest you start washing your head as per instructions.
-You should wash your hair using any baby shampoo or a medicated shampoo or the shampoo prescribed by your doctor.
+You should wash your hair using any baby shampoo a medicated shampoo or the shampoo prescribed by your doctor.
 You should dilute the shampoo with lukewarm water.

-Apply about 10ml of the shampoo on the scalp and leave it for few minutes.
+Apply about 10ml of the shampoo on the scalp and leave it for a few minutes.
 Rinse it with lukewarm water to clean the grafted area.
 Wash your hair twice, daily, as it will slowly remove scabs over the next 5 to 6 days.

 Once all the scabs are eliminated, you can have a regular shower.
 Let your hair dry without using towels or blow-dryers.
 Nothing should disrupt your scalp area; otherwise, grafts will be disturbed.
 You may continue spraying on the donor region to get relieved of the itchiness.

 Your surgeon will remove the sutures.
 Attend all follow-ups with the clinic as your doctor needs to look out for any infections or other complications.